 Mobilizing Citizenship is an art and educational program aimed at future adults aged 12–16 based at Kunsthall Stavanger, a contemporary art institution in Stavanger, Norway.

-Started in the spring of 2018, in a collaboration between Kunsthall Stavanger and guest curator Kristina Ketola Bore, Mobilizing Citizenship seeks to explore what collaboration can mean in the context of future adults working with professional artists and designers within an art institution.
+Started in the spring of 2018, Mobilizing Citizenship seeks to explore what collaboration can mean in the context of future adults working with professional artists and designers within an art institution.

-Mobilizing Citizenship is made possible due to generous support from the Arts Council Norway and Rogaland fylkeskommune.
+Mobilizing Citizenship is made possible due to the generous support by the Arts Council Norway, Nordic Culture Point and Rogaland Fylkeskommune.